 In Scope Activities

-GSK engages with HCPs and HCOs to foster scientific exchange which benefit patients.
-These interactions are bound by local and international laws and regulated by Innovative Medicines Canada’s Code of Ethical Practices.
+GSK engages with HCPs and HCOs to foster scientific exchange, which benefits patients.
+These interactions are governed by law and regulated by Innovative Medicines Canada’s Code of Ethical Practices.

 What are payments or transfers of value (TOV)?

 They are payments or contributions made to HCPs or HCOs.
-Healthcare organizations (HCOs) are any private or public sector organization, institution or association that is comprised of HCPs and/or that provides healthcare services, and also includes a clinic or medical practice consisting of one or more HCPs.
+HCOs are any private or public sector organization, institution or association that is comprised of HCPs and/or that provides healthcare services, and also includes a clinic or medical practice consisting of one or more HCPs.

 What are the collaborations for?